gkarapeev/old-mcdonald-spa/README.md

 ### 4. Component Documentation

-There are 5 components in this project
+Below are the 5 main components in this project and their purposes

 ##### App
 * Contains the whole app state.
 * Contains the Add, Change, and Delete functions for custom song verses.
 * Maps each object in the [animal list](src/data) to an individual song verse

 ##### Nav
-* Two <NavLink> components from 'react-router-dom' for switching song modes
+* Two &lt;NavLink> components from 'react-router-dom' for switching between 'original' and 'custom' song modes

 ##### Paper
 * A flexible component which can be used in many instances of the app.
 Helps for visual consistency.

 ##### Verse
 * Contains the original song lyrics and just changes the species and sound for each animal.
-Species and sound are both contained in the 'animal' object passed down to <Verse> from <App>
+Species and sound are both contained in the 'animal' object passed down to &lt;Verse> from &lt;App>

 ##### Word
 * Renders either a regular &lt;span> element or an &lt;input> element based on the 'variant' prop.
-The 'variant' prop comes down from <App> and is ultimately set based on the app route.
+The 'variant' prop comes down from &lt;App> and is ultimately set based on the app route.

 ### 5. Dependencies